gitlabhq/gitlabhq/doc/user/project/container_registry.md

 Make sure that your GitLab Runner is configured to allow building Docker images by following the [Using Docker Build](../../ci/docker/using_docker_build.md) and [Using the GitLab Container Registry documentation](../../ci/docker/using_docker_build.md#using-the-gitlab-container-registry).
+Alternatively, you can [build images with Kaniko](../../ci/docker/using_kaniko.md) if the Docker builds are not an option for you.

 ## Using with private projects